Highest and Lowest Property Taxes in 2019, by State and County

 - New Hampshire: 1.86%

 - Wisconsin: 1.76%

 New York is notably absent from this list at a state-wide median tax rate of 1.23% , most likely because other, much less expensive counties balance those near New York City with their sky-high taxes.

 The five states with the lowest tax rates include:

 - District of Columbia: .46%

 Property taxes are based on two separate components: a home’s assessed value and the county’s tax rate.
 When a county is home to a lot of high-priced real estate, it can affect median calculations because a median figure is one that falls right in the middle.

-Additionally, tax rates are percentages of value, so even in a county with a reasonable .25 percent property tax rate, .25 percent of $1 million works out to a whole lot more than .25 percent of $100,000 if real estate is pricey there.
+Additionally, tax rates are percentages of value, so even in a county with a reasonable .25% property tax rate, .25% of $1 million works out to a whole lot more than .25% of $100,000.
 Areas with steep real estate values naturally rank higher in annual property tax bills than those where moderately priced real estate is more the norm.